Analysis: Chelsea defies pandemic with $250M overhaul - WHIZ News

 UNCERTAIN FUTURES

 The glut of expensive arrivals leaves Chelsea with a bloated squad and a number of international players potentially questioning their futures.
 With Havertz likely taking up the playmaker role, where does this leave England players Ross Barkley and Ruben Loftus-Cheek?
 One of Tammy Abraham (England) and Oliver Giroud (France) will drop to third-choice striker for the season, while Belgium’s Michy Batshuayi now looks completely out of the picture.
-There were high hopes for attacking midfielder Mason Mount, winger Callum Hudson-Odoi and defender Fikayo Tomori — three youngsters to whom Lampard gave increased game time last season — but where do they stand now?
+There were high hopes for attacking midfielder Mason Mount, winger Callum Hudson-Odoi and defender Fikayo Tomori — three youngsters to whom manager Frank Lampard gave increased game time last season — but where do they stand now?
+“If you are a young player who has a foot in and the club brings in players around you that raise levels, the players should, and hopefully will, raise their levels and everybody improves,” Lampard said on Thursday.
+“I’ll be fair and I won’t pick the team on whether you came through the academy or not.”

 PRESSURE ON LAMPARD

 Lampard, Chelsea’s all-time record goalscorer, arrived at the start of the 2019-20 season as a club great but a rookie manager.
 And with the transfer embargo hovering over the club, expectations were tempered and he had more freedom to bring through those talented English youngsters.
 A year later, they are likely being shoved aside by big-name arrivals from abroad and the pressure is now firmly on Lampard to deliver.
 There are no excuses now for a coach heading into just his third year in management.
-It seems clear, given the attackers at his disposal, that Lampard will adopt an offensive approach that will place further demands on his defense.
-How it all ends for Lampard remains to be seen, but it is sure to be a fun ride.
+“I didn’t come into this job to fight for fourth place,” Lampard said.
+“I didn’t come here just to bring academy players into the team and say I gave debuts to this many players.
+I came here to win.
+It changes the landscape, yes.
+But I’m excited by that, more than feeling the pressure.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports